LowLevelMahn/AlbertoMarnetto_seperated_restunts/readme.md

 Restunts can be debugged with Turbo Debugger inside DOSBox.
-In orger to do that, the target program must be built with debug symbols, which is possible by adding the option `/DCONFIG=debug` when calling make.
+In orger to do that, the target program must be built with debug symbols, which is possible by setting the option `/DCONFIG=debug` as first parameter when calling make.
 E.g. to build a debuggable copy of Restunts, type

-	make restunts /DCONFIG=debug
+	make /DCONFIG=debug restunts

 The DOSBox debugging environment is an extension of the build environment described above:

 	1) Double click tools\mount_stunts_to_s.bat (only needed once per reboot)
 	2) Start DOSBox and enter the following commands: mount S S: